algolia/docsearch-scraper/README.md

 This object is any custom Algolia settings you would like to pass to the index settings.

-### `strategy`

-Don't pay attention to this config option.
-We currently have only one strategy in the source code.

 ### `min_indexed_level`

 Lets you define the minimum level at which you want records to be indexed.
 For